wenkokke/NLQ/talk.md

 Okay, so the first thing we're going to do is to give a definition of "higher-order logic".
 What you see behind me is the simply-typed lambda calculus.
 Pretty much the simplest possible type system, so I hope you've all seen this before.
-A set of types as the antecedent, variables are things that are in that set, and you have two rules for lambda abstraction and function application.
+We have a bunch of variables with types as the antecedent or environment, and then we have lambda abstraction and function application.

 Now, linguists usually make two changes to this calculus.

-First, there's only two basic types: **e** and and **t**, for *entity* and *truth-value* or boolean.
+First, there's only two basic types: there's **e**, for entity -- things, basically -- and **t**, for *truth-value* -- an old-timey way of saying boolean.

+---

 Secondly, they assume that any logical constant they need is available as a constant in this language.
-So, for instance, implication (written as a horseshoe here) is available as a function from **tttt**.
-It's important to see here that both the universal quantifier and the existential quantifier are there, with a whole bunch of types.
+So, for instance, implication (written as a horseshoe here) is available as a function from **ttt**.

+This is a great time to note, by the way, that because all types are one letter, and we only have implication, we really don't need to write it.
+So in linguistics, you usually just leave it out.

+With the universal and existential quantifiers, we're cheating a little bit.
+They're there, but they've got a whole bunch of types.
 They're **(et)t**, **((et)t)t**, etc. Any form of **(xt)t**.
-So we're basically pretending to have polymorphic types here.

 Oh, and while we should technically write sometime like "the constant 'forall' applied to a lambda abstraction", we're just gonna ignore